 As an afterthought I was invited along as a photographer at the last minute.
 Not to complain–visiting Japan had been a dream of mine for years, and Bill acting as a guide for me and Andy put us at ease for the first few days while we got accustomed to the myriad cultural differences.
 That was until I found out that they were planning on sending me across half the country alone, just a camera in hand, to develop marketing content while they focused on a range of production topics.

 As a photographer by trade, my job was to document several of the lesser-known historical districts throughout central Japan, especially in rural areas.
-We charted towns with medium to low to zero tourist traffic, but with high concentration of traditional yakisugi in order to document different designs, varieties, applications, ages, and weathering.
+We charted towns with medium to zero tourist traffic, that also has a high concentration of traditional yakisugi siding.
+This would improve our odds of documenting different designs, varieties, applications, ages, and weathering.
 Our sales team in Japan helped us develop a list of destinations based on their regular customer-visit travels.

 Hitting the Open Road